Another Word For ACQUIRING_NEW_SKILLS

 Noun : A machine which translates linear motion of wind to rotational motion by means of adjustable vanes called sails.

-Noun : The structure containing such machinery.
+Noun : The building or structure containing such machinery.

 wrangle